sds-edu/SDS-CD-GH-AWS-Guide/README.md

 2. Install all dependencies by running `npm install` in the project directory.

 3. Next, set up a cloud MongoDB database on MongoDB Atlas and obtain the connection URI.
 Create a `.env` file, and then update the `CLOUD_URI` environment variable inside `.env` to point to this cloud database.
-If the URI contains special characters, please url-encode the URI.
+If the URI contains special characters which leads to a parsing error, please url-encode the URI.
 You may do so at [here](https://www.urlencoder.org/).
 After this, you can try running the application locally using `npm start`.

    Go to [`localhost:8080`](http://localhost:8080/) and you should be able to see “Welcome to Address Book!”.